capri-docking/capri-docking.github.io/resources/index.md

 <HR>

 ### Web portals

+  * [**HADDOCK**](http://milou.science.uu.nl/services/HADDOCK2.2): HADDOCK (High Ambiguity Driven protein-protein DOCKing) is an information-driven flexible docking approach for the modeling of biomolecular complexes.
+HADDOCK allows to include information from various sources, e.g. identified or predicted protein interfaces, as restraints to guide the docking process.
+HADDOCK can deal with a large class of modelling problems including protein-protein, protein-nucleic acids and protein-ligand complexes.
+A contribution from the [BonvinLab](http://bonvinlab.org).
+For support, check the [HADDOCK BioExcel forum](http://ask.bioexcel.eu/c/haddock).

   * [**KBDOCK**](http://kbdock.loria.fr/): A protein domain interaction database for studying 3D domain-domain interactions and for proposing homology templates for protein docking.
 KBDOCK was developed by [Anisah Ghoorah](https://sites.google.com/a/uom.ac.mu/anisah-ghoorah/), a former member of [Dave Ritchie's group](https://members.loria.fr/DRitchie/).